How to Crochet a Hat for Beginners

 Finish the round by single crocheting in each remaining stitch of the round and join with a slip stitch to the beginning chain.
 Then clip the yarn 6 inches from the initial chain stitch.

 Once the hat has been washed, lay it on a towel on a flat surface and "pull" it into the shape you want.
 Once you have shaped your hat, let it dry.
-I let mine dry overnight.
+I let my crochet hat dry overnight.
 In the morning, your hat should be flat.

 Congratulations, and Happy Crocheting!